 1. Better teamwork comes through selflessness

 It’s not always easy to put the needs of a team before your own individual success.
 But by committing completely to the goals of the team, it’s possible to achieve more than you ever would on your own.
-Avery’s transition from individual Olympic hopeful to Paralympic guide was abrupt: just one day after missing the U.S. Olympic team in 2004, he got a call from the friend on the Paralympic team.
+Avery’s transition from individual Olympic hopeful to Paralympic guide was abrupt: just one day after missing the U.S. Olympic team in 2004, he got a call from a friend on the Paralympic team.

 “Hey, do you want to go to Athens, Greece?” recalls Avery.
 He was informed that he would be a guide runner for visually impaired athletes.
 Before 2004, “I’d never been around anybody who was blind at all.”
 But it was an easy choice–Avery had dreamed of going to the Olympics for years, and now he had the chance to participate, even though it was in a role he had never imagined for himself.